 Having a deck style and lumber elements all around, it makes sense that the patio floor is covered by wood.
-This outdoor patio features a beautiful herringbone pattern which can fit both a modern and classic exterior.
+This outdoor patio features a beautiful herringbone pattern that can fit both a modern and classic exterior.

-Compared to chevron, herringbone pattern cost less to produce.
+Compared to chevron, herringbone patterns cost less to produce.
 It’s because all the blocks don’t need to be cut at an angle to make the zigzag.
 So, it can be a good alternative if you want to save some money to create appealing wood flooring.

 3. Patio Wood Decking